Alan Miller (journalist): Career

 Washingtonian magazine named him a Washingtonian of the Year in December 2020.
 In October 2021 he was named one of five recipients of the 2022 AARP Purpose Prize, awarded to people age 50 and older "who use their knowledge and life experience to solve challenging social problems."
 The East-West Center presented him with its Distinguished Alumni Award in June 2022; in June 2024, during the center's International Media Conference, he received its award for Journalists of Courage and Impact, which "recognizes the contributions of exceptional journalists from across the Asia-Pacific region."
 The global cross-sector collaboration platform Ideagen named him a 2023 Power Innovator, and he was interviewed by George Sifakis, Ideagen's founder and CEO, as part of the organization's 2023 Global Innovation Summit, an online event that began streaming in March 2023.
 In September 2024 he and three other graduates of Ridgewood (N.J.)
 High School were named Distinguished Alumni by the RHS Alumni Association; the honor "recognize[s] the achievements of alumni who have made significant contributions to society through their personal lives, individual passions, talents, professional accomplishments, and/or community service."
+In May 2026, at a ceremony during Miller's 50th college reunion, the Wesleyan University Alumni Association presented him with the James R. McConaughy Jr. Memorial Award, which "recognizes a member of the Wesleyan family ... whose writing or other creative achievement conveys unusual insight and understanding of current and past events."

 Miller retired as CEO of the News Literacy Project on June 30, 2022.